-Eurex Clearing Messaging Interfaces Connectivity Eurex Clearing
+Eurex Clearing Messaging Interfaces Connectivity A: Connectivity

-A: Connectivity

-As of 30.08.17

-Page 46 of 47

 The insourcing firm has to send the identification of the acting user (e.g. OUT001) as part of the standard header for each FIXML message.
 In the standard header the field SID and SSub must be filled (please refer also to Volumes 3/4 for more details about the standard header).
 The SID, the sender company ID (FIX tag 49), must be filled with the outsourcer Member ID and the SSub, the sender sub ID (FIX tag 50), must be filled with the provided user ID for the acting user.